plone/volto/docs/source/recipes/creating-project.md

     npm install -g yo @plone/generator-volto
     # this will install the latest stable release
     yo @plone/volto
-    # or you can install latest Volto, including any unstable (alpha) release
+    # or you can install the "canary" release, including any alpha release
     yo @plone/volto --canary
     # or you can install any specific released version
     yo @plone/volto --volto=15.0.0